 Mnuchin postpones decision on handing over Trump tax returns

-In a letter to committee Chairman Richard Neal, D-Mass., on Wednesday, Treasury Secretary Steven Mnuchin said his department hasn't decided whether to comply with the demand and said Treasury will consult with the Justice Department and "carefully" review the request further.
+In a letter to Rep. Richard Neal, D-Mass., Treasury Secretary Steven Mnuchin said his department hasn't decided whether to comply with the lawmaker's demand and will consult with the Justice Department and "carefully" review the request further.
 Neal asked for Trump's returns a week ago.

-"The legal implications of this request could affect protections for all Americans against politically-motivated disclosures of personal tax information, regardless of which party is in power," Mnuchin wrote.
+"The legal implications of this request could affect protections for all Americans against politically-motivated disclosures of personal tax information, regardless of which party is in power," Mnuchin wrote on Wednesday.

-He said Treasury respects lawmakers' oversight duties and would make sure taxpayer protections would be "scrupulously observed, consistent with my statutory responsibilities" as the department reviews the request.
+Mnuchin said the Treasury respects lawmakers' oversight duties and would make sure taxpayer protections would be "scrupulously observed, consistent with my statutory responsibilities" as the department reviews the request.

-Earlier Wednesday, Trump weighed in, telling reporters that he won't agree to release his returns while he is under audit.
+Neal reacted cautiously and is expected to have a fuller response later this week after consulting with House lawyers.
+Other Democrats accused the administration of dragging their feet.

+"How many lawyers and how much time does it take for Secretary Mnuchin to understand that 'shall' means 'shall'?"
+Rep. Lloyd Doggett, D-Texas, said in a statement that alluded to the 1924 statute that mandates the IRS provide any taxpayer's returns when asked by a handful of top lawmakers.

+Access to Trump's returns would give Democrats information into the president's business dealings and potential conflicts of interest

-Trump said, "I would love to give them, but I'm not going to do it while I'm under audit."
+Trump had told reporters before Mnuchin sent the letter that he "would love to give" the returns, but would not do so while he was under audit, a stand he long has taken.
 The IRS says there's no rule against subjects of an audit from publicly releasing their tax filings.

-Neal asked the IRS last Wednesday to turn over six years of the president's tax returns within a week.
+Neal asked the IRS last Wednesday to turn over six years of Trump's tax returns within a week.
 Trump has broken with decades of presidential precedent by not voluntarily releasing his returns to the public.

-Trump's position has long been that he is under audit and therefore could not release his returns.
-But in recent weeks, he has added to the argument, saying publicly and privately that the American people elected him without seeing his taxes and would do so again.
+In recent weeks, Trump has said that the American people elected him without seeing his taxes and would do it again.

 "Remember, I got elected last time — the same exact issue," Trump said.
 "Frankly, the people don't care."

-The president has told those close to him that the attempt to get his returns were an invasion of his privacy and a further example of the Democratic-led "witch hunt" — which he has called special counsel Robert Mueller's investigation — meant to damage him.
+The president has told those close to him that the attempt to get his returns amounted to an invasion of his privacy and was a further example of the Democratic-led "witch hunt" — which he has called special counsel Robert Mueller's investigation — meant to damage him.

 Trump has repeatedly asked aides about the status of the House request and has inquired about the "loyalty" of the top officials at the IRS, according to one outside adviser who spoke on condition of anonymity to discuss private conversations.